Simple Ways to Save the Sea

-5. Eat sustainable seafood
+5. Eat Sustainable Seafood

 Now, this is a tricky one, as it’s not always obvious where the seafood comes from.
 Unsustainable fishing methods and “food fads” have contributed to a serious decline in fish populations.
 Seafood is a big thing in New Zealand, as Kiwis love their “fush n’ chups”, oysters and crayfish.
 To make better choices you can: pick seafood low on the food chain that needs fewer resources (basically, not swordfish, shark and tuna), pick species that grow quickly, and check the labels in supermarkets to see how the seafood was harvested/fished.
 For a full list of seafood to eat and avoid check out Best Fish Guide.

-6. Save energy
+6. Save Energy

 Yet another reason to”reduce your carbon footprint”.
 Apart from reducing climate change, which affects the activity of ice flows, saving energy will limit the number of dead zones in the ocean.
 Dead zones have limited oxygen making it unlivable for marine life.
-Check out our article on How to be a Green Backpacker for ideas on saving energy.
+Check out our article on How to be a Green Traveller for ideas on saving energy.

-7. Use organic sunscreen
+7. Use Organic Sunscreen